These serve as safety devices on equipment and access points for:

 With Smart key Management

 A key management combination with real-time traceability.
-Using RFID technology to guarantee a high level of reliability, the Smart Key Manager can accept up to 16 key modules, controlling a total of 256 keys.
+Using RFID technology to guarantee a high level of reliability, the Smart Key Manager can accept multiple key modules, controlling a total of 128 keys.

 The system indicates which keys are present in or absent from the cabinet, who has taken each key and when.
 Via email, managers can choose to be kept informed of key movement, inform others and monitor several levels of administrators.